-Summer is upon us and that means more hot and humid weather.
-But for those who work in greenhouses and outdoors, it can make for long—even dangerous—days.
+Summer is here and that means we can expect hot and humid weather.
+For workers who spend their time outdoors or in greenhouses, it can make for long—even dangerous—days.
 Heat illnesses and deaths are preventable, if you know what to do.
 That’s where a prevention program comes in.
-OSHA has several recommendations for employers:
+OSHA has some recommendations for employers like you:

 - Provide workers with water, rest, and shade

-- Allow new or returning workers to gradually increase their workloads and take more frequent breaks until they’ve built a tolerance for working in the heat
+- Allow new workers to gradually increase their workloads and take more frequent breaks until they’ve built a tolerance for working in the heat

-- Train workers how to avoid and identify heat illness
+- Train workers to avoid and identify heat illness

 - Observe workers for signs of trouble

-- Drink water every 15 minutes—even if you aren’t thirsty
+- Drink water every 15 minutes—even if they aren’t thirsty

 - Take a rest in the shade to cool down